adhocore/phalcon-ext/readme.md

 ```

 #### countBy(string $table, array $criteria): int

-Count rows in table by criteria
+Count rows in table by criteria.

 ```php
 $di->get('db')->countBy('table', ['name' => 'name1', 'status' => 'ok']);
 ```

 ### Db.Logger
-Hook into the db as an event listener and log all the sql queries- binds are interpolated
+Hook into the db as an event listener and log all the sql queries- binds are interpolated.
 ```php
 $di->setShared('config', new \Phalcon\Config([
     'sqllogger' => [